Apex-Engineers-Inc/svelteui/apps/docs/src/routes/core/accordion/+page.md

 ## Controlled

-The accordion component can be controlled externally with the prop `value` (which can be binded) and with the `on:change` event.
+The accordion component can be controlled externally with the prop `value` (which can be binded) and with the `onchange` event.

 <Demo demo={AccordionDemos.controlled} />